-RODERIC appears, rising through a trap as far as his waist.
-Red flames accompany him.

-Sir Rod.
+Roderic reappears as ghostly vision on rostrum as Curtains part.

+- Sir Rod.
+(Addressing Robin from Centre of rostrum.
+He doesn't see Dame Hannah)

 What is the matter?
-Have you carried her off?

-Robin.
-I have - she is there - look at her - she terrifies me!
-Come quite up and save me!

-Sir Rod. (looking at HANNAH.)
-Little Nannikin!

-Hannah. (amazed.)
-Roddy-doddy!
+Have you carried her off? - Robin.
+I have she is there look at her she terrifies me!
+Come quite down and save me! - Sir Rod.
+(Seeing HANNAH.)
+Little Nannikin! - Hannah. (amazed.)
+Roddy-doddy! - Sir Rod.

-Sir Rod.
 My own old love!
 Why how came you here?

 Hannah.
 This brute - he carried me off!
 Bodily!
-But I'll show him! (about to dash at ROBIN.)
+But I'll show him!
+(Pointing gun at him again)

 Sir Rod.
 Stop!
-(To ROBIN.)
-What do you mean by carrying off this lady?
+(He puts his hand up.
+Then to Robin) What do you mean by carrying off this lady?
 Are you aware that, once upon a time she was engaged to be married to me?
 I'm very angry - very angry indeed.

 Robin.
-Now I hope this will be a lesson to you in future, not to -
+(Summoning up the courage) Now I hope this will be a lesson to you in future, not to -